Optimism and Pessimism in Strategic Interactions under Ignorance: Capturing Optimism Pessimism

 Having formalized procedures that, as shown, algorithmically characterize the behavior corresponding to the epistemic events of interests, it is natural to investigate what is the relation between the two solutions concepts just introduced.
 Our \Mref{ex:leading_example_static} already shows that $\WR^\infty \not\subseteq \PR^{\infty}$.
 But what about the reverse inclusion?
 Can we say that $\PR^\infty$ is a refinement of $\WR^\infty$?
 On intuitive grounds, this should be the case and the following result formally establishes exactly this point.

 \begin{proposition} Given a game $\Gamma$, $\PR^n \subseteq \WR^n$, for every $n \in \bN$. \end{proposition}

-The proof is equally intuitive: if a strategy is an optimistic best-reply, then it a pure best-reply to the player's favorite opponent's action, but then it also a pessimistic best-reply to the singleton belief considering only this opponent's strategy as possible.
-In other words, as pointed out in \Mref{rem:optimistic_singleton}, for singleton beliefs the two notions coincide and for the optimistic case it is without loss to consider such singleton beliefs.\footnote{We elaborate on this in \Sref{subsec:Mariotti_2003}.} Conversely, a pessimistic best-reply might need a non-singleton belief.
+The proof is equally intuitive: if a strategy is an optimistic best-reply, then it is a point best-reply to the player's favorite opponent's action as already mentioned above,\footnote{Again, we discuss this (and consequences thereof) in more detail in \Sref{subsec:OR}.} but then it also a pessimistic best-reply to the singleton belief considering only this opponent's strategy as possible.
+In other words, for singleton beliefs the two notions coincide and for the optimistic case it is without loss to consider such singleton beliefs.\footnote{Besides the discussion in \Sref{subsec:OR}, we further exploit this observation in \Sref{subsec:Mariotti_2003} to shed light on the connections to \cite{Mariotti_2003}.} Conversely, a pessimistic best-reply might need a non-singleton belief.
 Therefore, there are occasions in which the inclusion is strict.